jmargol1/DivvyBikeAnalysis/README.md

 ## Report

-My compiled report can be found in the file ??????????.
+My compiled report can be found in the file `DivvyReport.pdf`.
 All of the plots used in the report can be found in the folder "Plots" folder.